Strong Feller property of sticky reflected distorted Brownian motion: Abstract

 \section{Abstract}

-Using Girsanov transformations we construct from sticky reflected Brownian motion on $[0,\infty)$ a conservative diffusion on $E:=[0,\infty)^n$, $n \in \mathbb{N}$, and prove by the probabilistic results of \cite{CK08} that its transition semigroup possesses the strong Feller property for a specified general class of drift functions.
+Using Girsanov transformations we construct from sticky reflected Brownian motion on $[0,\infty)$ a conservative diffusion on $E:=[0,\infty)^n$, $n \in \mathbb{N}$, and prove that its transition semigroup possesses the strong Feller property for a specified general class of drift functions.
 By identifying the Dirichlet form of the constructed process, we characterize it as sticky reflected distorted Brownian motion.
 In particular, the relations of the underlying analytic Dirichlet form methods to the probabilistic methods of random time changes and Girsanov transformations are presented.
-Moreover, we prove uniqueness of weak solutions to the corresponding stochastic differential equation and apply our results to the dynamical wetting model.\\
+Our studies are motivated by its applications to the dynamical wetting model with $\delta$-pinning and repulsion. \\\\ \textbf{Mathematics Subject Classification 2010}. \textit{60K35, 60J50, 60J55, 60J35 , 82C41.}\\ \textbf{Keywords}: \textit{Sticky reflected distorted Brownian motion, strong Feller properties, Skorokhod decomposition, Wentzell boundary condition, interface models.}